What users say:

 - Automatic indices: general index as well as a language-specific module indices

 - Code handling: automatic highlighting using the Pygments highlighter

 - Extensions: automatic testing of code snippets, inclusion of docstrings from Python modules (API docs), and more

-- Contributed extensions: more than 50 extensions contributed by users in a second repository; most of them installable from PyPI
+- Contributed extensions: dozens of extensions contributed by users; most of them installable from PyPI

 Links to documentation generated with Sphinx can be found on the Projects using Sphinx page.